reflagcom/javascript/packages/browser-sdk/FEEDBACK.md

   position: POSITION_CONFIG, // [Optional] see the positioning section
   translations: TRANSLATION_KEYS // [Optional] see the internationalization section

+  // [Optional] Decides which user input options are shown in the widget
+  // Default: "comment-and-score"
+  inputMode: "comment-and-score" | "comment-only" | "score-only";

   // [Optional] trigger side effects with the collected data,
   // for example sending the feedback to your own CRM